ucsb-ccs-computing/ucsb-ccs-computing.github.io/_alumni/chang_adelbert.md

 [Typelevel][typelevel], contribute to [open source][github], and [give talks][speakerdeck] to
 spread the functional programming love.

-Computer Science aside I believe among the most valuable things you can do is surround yourself with a diverse group of people who are truly passionate about what they do.
+Computer Science aside, I believe among the most valuable things you can do is surround yourself with a diverse group of people who are truly passionate about what they do.
 CCS is a rare place that gives you exactly this environment by design.
-If you are the type of student that is very self-driven, motivated, and aren't afraid to go against the grain, join CCS - you won't regret it.
+If you are the type of student that is very self-driven, motivated, and aren't afraid to go against the grain, join CCS&mdash;you won't regret it.

 [box]: https://www.box.com/
 [github]: https://github.com/adelbertc